-The Company's counterparty credit risk policies are disclosed in its 2022 Form 10-K. As of September 30, 2023, counterparty credit exposure, excluding credit exposure from RTOs, ISOs, registered commodity exchanges and certain long-term agreements, was \$1.7 billion and NRG held collateral (cash and letters of credit) against those positions of \$494 million, resulting in a net exposure of \$1.2 billion.
+The Company's counterparty credit risk policies are disclosed in its 2022 2023 Form 10-K. As of September 30, 2023 March 31, 2024, counterparty credit exposure, excluding credit exposure from RTOs, ISOs, registered commodity exchanges and certain long-term agreements, was \$1.7 billion \$1.8 billion and NRG held collateral (cash and letters of credit) against those positions of \$494 million \$440 million, resulting in a net exposure of \$1.2 billion \$1.4 billion.
 NRG periodically receives collateral from counterparties in excess of their exposure.
 Collateral amounts shown include such excess while net exposure shown excludes excess collateral received.
-Approximately 36% of the Company's exposure before collateral is expected to roll off by the end of 2024.
+Approximately 36% 62% of the Company's exposure before collateral is expected to roll off by the end of 2024, 2025.
 Counterparty credit exposure is valued through observable market quotes and discounted at a risk free interest rate.
 The following tables highlight net counterparty credit exposure by industry sector and by counterparty credit quality.
 Net counterparty credit exposure is defined as the aggregate net asset position for NRG with counterparties where netting is permitted under the enabling agreement and includes all cash flow, mark-to-market and NPNS, and non-derivative transactions.
 The exposure is shown net of collateral held and includes amounts net of receivables or payables.

 Net Exposure (a)(b)

 (% of Total)

-Category by Industry Sector

-Utilities, energy merchants, marketers and other 68 %
+Utilities, energy merchants, marketers and other 68.78 %

-Financial institutions 32
+Financial institutions 32.22

-Total as of September 30, 2023 100 %
+Total as of September 30, 2023 March 31, 2024 100 %

 Net Exposure (a)(b)

 (% of Total)

-Category by Counterparty Credit Quality

-Investment grade 56 %
+Investment grade 56.51 %

-Non-investment grade/non-rated 44
+Non-investment grade/non-rated Non-Rated 44.49

-Total as of September 30, 2023 100 %
+Total as of September 30, 2023 March 31, 2024 100 %

-(a) Counterparty credit exposure excludes uranium and coal transportation contracts because of the unavailability of market prices (b) The figures in the tables above exclude potential counterparty credit exposure related to RTOs, ISOs, registered commodity exchanges and certain long-term contracts
+(a) Counterparty credit exposure excludes uranium and coal transportation contracts because of the unavailability of market prices

+(b) The figures in the tables above exclude potential counterparty credit exposure related to RTOs, ISOs, registered commodity exchanges and certain long-term contracts

-The Company currently has exposure to one wholesale counterparty in excess of 10% of total net exposure discussed above as of September 30, 2023.
+The Company currently has exposure to one two wholesale counterparty counterparties in excess of 10% of total net exposure discussed above as of September 30, 2023 March 31, 2024.
 Changes in hedge positions and market prices will affect credit exposure and counterparty concentration.